• Skip to primary navigation

 “I know it’s stupid,” a writer said to me not long ago.
 “All I have to do is sit down and write up the idea that is in my head and send it.
 But I can’t.
 I sit there like an idiot and can’t find the nerve to send my query.
 I realize this is why I can’t succeed as a writer.”

 I don’t need to point out all the judgment in that one short paragraph.
 We all do it.
 And I actually think being harsh on ourselves sometimes is not a bad thing.
-However, if it is constantly stopping you from achieving your goals, you need to calmly and rationally think about the reasons you don’t do certain things, such as querying regularly, and ask how you’re going to fix it.
+However, if it is constantly stopping you from achieving your goals, you need to calmly and rationally think about the reasons you don’t do certain things, such as pitching regularly, and ask how you’re going to fix it.

 I had to figure out where I was stumbling and why, so the next time I got an assignment, I just casually noted how and where the resistance started appearing.
 I got my research done in time, got the interviews done, and typed up the notes.
-Then, it was time to write and I froze up.
+Then, it was time to write, and I froze up.
 I procrastinated on the assignment for days and sure enough, the day of the deadline arrived and I hadn’t yet written the story.

 Eventually, I figured myself out.
 When it came to stories I was passionate about, the words in my head were much better than the words I put on paper.
 The fear of not meeting my own very high expectations made me block up on the page.
-I thought it strange at the time, but psychologically it makes perfect sense.
+I thought it strange at the time, but psychologically, it makes perfect sense.
 This period of doubt happened almost immediately after I had won an award for my journalism.
 I was scared of living up to my own success.
 My very own Harper Lee moment!

 Anyway, now that I knew the problem, I needed to meet the resistance in my head.
 I fought the fear by making detailed outlines of the stories I worked on.
-I told myself that I could have ten, fifteen, twenty tries to get it right.
-There were a few times when I wrote about four different opening paragraphs for stories because I didn’t need the pressure of THE perfect opening.
+I told myself I could have ten, fifteen, twenty tries to get it right.
+There were a few times when I wrote about four different opening paragraphs for stories because I didn’t need the pressure of the perfect opening.

 It’s a personal battle and different for everyone.
 But here’s a universal truth.
-If you want to succeed — in anything, from running fast to writing well — you must get work done.
-And to do that you must battle your inner demons.
+If you want to succeed—in anything, from running fast to writing well—you must get work done.
+And to do that, you must battle your inner demons.

 Easy Wins